 - Energy bars

-Don’t bring chocolate, candy or soda, they contain simple sugars that will cause a crash.
-Also, for a general rule of thumb, if you do bring snacks, make sure to only eat them during designated breaks.
-If you try to eat during the test itself, the proctor will take them away from you.
+They all contain simple sugars that will cause crashes.
+Remember, if you do bring snacks, make sure to only eat them during designated breaks.
+If you try to eat during the test, the proctor will take them away.

 Don’t ever underestimate the importance of water.